 Now, in the first case, the square root of 16 is 4 because 4*4 = 16.
 (Some people would be really picky and they’ll tell you that 16 has two roots: 4 and -4.
 Those people are slightly geeky, but technically correct.)
 There’s just one small snag – what if you were asked for the square root of a negative number?
 There is no such thing as a number which, when multiplied by itself results in a negative number.
 So asking for the square root of -16 doesn’t make sense.
 In fact, if you try to do this on your calculator, it’ll probably tell you that it gets an error instead of producing an answer.

 “What is j?”
 I hear you cry.
-Well, j is the square root of -1.
-Of course, there is no number that is the square root of -1, but since that answer is inadequate, j will do the trick, so we just define it with the equation
+Well, j is just the square root of -1.
+Of course, there is no number that is the square root of -1

 Now that we have real and imaginary numbers, we can combine them to create a complex number.
 Remember that you can’t just mix real numbers with imaginary ones – you keep them separate most of the time, so you see numbers like